 Workplace Poker is the best book on career advancement that I have ever read.

-It not only tackles the games and politics, but also the mindsets of winners and the keys to top performance.
+Dan Rust not only tackles the games and politics but also the mindsets of winners and the keys to top performance.

-And if that weren’t enough, Dan Rust is also a master story teller, which makes the book so interesting and captivating to read.
+And if that weren’t enough, Dan Rust is also a master storyteller, which makes “Workplace Poker” not only a treasure trove of information, but also a truly pleasurable read.